GlenKurio/carlife/FEATURES.md

 - Display graph for some period of time, allow to choose period of time
 - Display income by car, by car class,

+# Host:

+- Update profile - email, password;

-# Car details
+# Checkout

-- Allow to choose dates with ranges for rent
+- Stripe

 # Last touches

 - Rules on Firebase

 ### ?? maybe ??

+# Car details

+- Allow to choose dates with ranges for rent

 - How to allow users to create accounts and separate them from hosts ?
 - Customers login & signup;